paddy-r/PSD-Analyser/README.md

 **Running the PSD Analyser standalone app**

 - See the quick start guide above to get started
-- Once *PSD Analyser* is running, load one of the spreadsheets provided as examples; these are all outputs from the *Mastersizer* laser-diffraction-based particle sizing device manufactured by *Malvern Panalytica* (formerly *Malvern Instruments*)
+- Once *PSD Analyser* is running, load one of the spreadsheets provided as examples; these are all outputs from the *Mastersizer* laser-diffraction-based particle sizing device manufactured by *Malvern Panalytical* (formerly *Malvern Instruments*)
--
+- A summary of the user interface is provided below
+  - *Load file* Select a spreadsheet from which to load PSD data; several example files are provided
+  - *Save data* Dump all loaded and modelled data to a single spreadsheet; by default the file format is the same as the original load-file, but the user can specify otherwise
+  - *Export figure* Dump current plot to an image file for later use; user can specify image format
+  - *Forward and back arrows* If the file loaded contains multiple PSD datasets, these arrow buttons scroll through them; the dataset number is shown in the information panel (bottom left)
+  - *Fit to PDF/CDF buttons* These buttons toggle between the two methods for fitting of a log-normal distribution to the dataset displayed; see code for more information, and note that each can give different results for the log-normal fit parameters
+  - *Plot PDF/CDF buttons* These buttons toggle between plotting the loaded and log-normal fitted data in CDF and PDF form, depending on the user's preference

+**Using *PSD Analyser* in code form**

+- Running the code directly provides additional flexibility not available in the app, in particular:
+  1. The product difference algorithm (PDA) can be used to model a given PSD as another with an arbitrary number of elements and the same moments, *N*; this is intended as a tool in computationally expensive applications that rely on size-fraction-dependent calculations
+  2. Log-normal fitting can be executed with or without pre-fitting (pre-fitting is used by default in the app) *via* linear regression using a linearised version of the equation for the log-normal CDF; pre-fitting has a computational cost but makes it more likely that a subsequent non-linear fit will be successful

+**Important equations used by *PSD Analyser***

+1. The log-normal cumulative distribution function (CDF).
+See [here](https://en.wikipedia.org/wiki/Log-normal_distribution#Cumulative_distribution_function) and [here](https://mathworld.wolfram.com/LogNormalDistribution.html).
+2. The log-normal probability density function (PDF).
+See [here](https://en.wikipedia.org/wiki/Log-normal_distribution#Probability_density_function) and [here](https://mathworld.wolfram.com/LogNormalDistribution.html).
+3. The product difference algorithm (PDA).
+See references below.

 ## Contact and issue reporting

 Please either raise an issue here at Github or contact me directly.
 *Contact:* Hugh Rice, h.p.rice@leeds.ac.uk

 ## How to cite this repository